 Section activity brownie points, or JAAPO points, are awarded to guilds for participation in sections and forums.
 Each guild that has at least one representative present at a section or forum meeting gets one point for that meeting.
 The guild that has accumulated the most points is awarded each year.

-JAAPO points may be collected in the Safeguarding section, Sports section, International section, Fuksi council and Guild council.
+JAAPO points may be collected in A Cup of Kopo -events, Sports section, International section, Fuksi council and Guild council.